 Try one (or a combination of several) of these types of creative blog posts the next time you write!
 Don’t be afraid to write creative blog posts for your guests.
 Most importantly, enjoy the process that blogging requires.
 Check out Problogger’s eleven quick tips for how to write compelling blog posts.

-Experienced realtors Rob Sales and Lori Blass, of B&B Consultants, are happy to assist innkeepers looking to buy or sell their properties or who need their expertise as consultants.
-Both Rob & Lori have previously owned and operated bed and breakfast inns.
+Experienced realtors Rob Sales, of B&B Consultants, is happy to assist innkeepers looking to buy or sell their properties or who need his expertise as a consultant.
+Both Rob, and his wife Jane, have previously owned and operated bed and breakfast inns.
 Contact us today!